amisha-28/SortingVisualizer/README.md

 # SortingVisualizer

-Sorting Algorithms can be easily understood by visualizing instead of long codes.
+My project on sorting visualization to brush up my DSA skills as well as learn JavaScript Sorting Algorithms can be easily as understood by visualizing instead of long codes.

 # Description
 Sorting techniques